Sharks of Oregon

-Worldwide, there are more than 500 species of sharks.
-Fifteen of them inhabit the waters off the Oregon coast at least part of each year.
+Worldwide, there are more than 400 species of sharks, fifteen of them inhabit the waters off the Oregon coast at least part of each year.

 Fifteen species may not seem like many, but they represent enough variety to fascinate shark lovers and phobics alike.
 In our waters, we have a shark that’s indigo blue and a shark with electric-green eyes.
-We have one of the four most dangerous sharks in the world and a shark that never eats people but which, when eaten by humans, can intoxicate them.
+We have one of the four most dangerous sharks in the world and a shark that never eats people, but can intoxicate humans when eaten by them.

 Click on the links below to learn more about these 15 types of sharks that live off our shore.
 A size chart of these sharks from largest (up to 32 feet) to smallest (2 feet) is also found below.